milonis/www-chapter-dorset/tab_koth.md

 ---

-title: TryHackMe
+title: King of the Hill
-displaytext: TryHackMe Event
+displaytext: King of the Hill Tournament
 layout: null
 tab: true
 order: 4